pf274/SyncService/README.md

 - `setSaveToStorage` - takes a function as a parameter.
 This function should accept a `name` parameter specifying what it should name the document in your storage system, along with a `record` parameter specifying what should be saved.
 - `setSecondsBetweenSyncs` - specify how long the service should wait between syncs.
 The default is 5 seconds.
 - `setStoragePrefix` - specify what prefix to use for storage.
 The default is `sync-service`.
 This is useful if you want to allow multiple users to save data on the device, for example.
+- `setResourceListener` - allows you to specify a listener function that takes in the updated array of a resource type and does whatever you want with it.
+This is useful if you want to save the array in react state, for example.

 ### Start Syncing
 Before starting your sync service, you'll need to provide two functions: